 "Yeah, we just wanna have some fun!"

-"You smell real nice, heheh."
+"You smell real nice, hehe."

 "No!
-Somebody...please save me!"
+Somebody, please save me!"

-The look on his face is full of fear: sweating, gritting his teeth as he raises a hand to try and stop what's coming.
+The look on his face is full of fear.
+Sweating, gritting his teeth as he raises a hand to try and stop what's coming.
 But it's too late.
 The mysterious, bloodthirsty figure raises the weapon in his hands high up, and the thug starts pleading for mercy.

 "P-Please!
 I-I'll go!
 Spare meeeee!!"

 The delinquent crawls back a few meters before standing up and running away in the most graceless fashion, stumbling into a few trash cans.

-In front of her stands a young man, wearing a red long coat lined with fur over a high school uniform and a black headband messily wrapped around his dyed hair.
-In his hand he's holding a baseball bat with nails protruding from the end, stained by blood.
-His eyes look dark and unfocused.
+In front of her stands a young man, wearing a red, long coat lined with fur, over a high school uniform.
+A black headband messily wraps around his dyed hair.
+In his hand, he's holding a baseball bat with nails protruding from the end, stained by blood.

 Concerned by this thought, she tilts her head to take a better look at him, and they accidentally lock eyes.
 It makes the boy blink with a soft gasp, as if coming back to his senses.